Everytime tha Beat Drop: Background

 "Everytime tha Beat Drop" was written by Johnta Austin, producer Jermaine Dupri, and rap group Dem Franchize Boyz members Maurice "Parlae" Gleaton, Jamal "Pimpin'" Willingham, Bernard "Jizzal Man" Leverette, and Gerald "Buddie" Tiller.
-The song incorporates beats of rapper Nelly's 2005 song "Grillz," another Dupri production, while sampling a line from Dem Franchize Boyz's 2006 song "Lean wit It, Rock wit It" in which it says "Rock, then bend my knees everytime the beat drops."
+The song samples a line from Dem Franchize Boyz's 2006 song "Lean wit It, Rock wit It": "Rock, then bend my knees everytime the beat drops."
 Due to the inclusion of the sample, Robert Hill, James Phillips, D'Angelo "Lil' Peanut" Hunt, and Charles "Charlay" Hammond are also credited as songwriters.

 One out of three Dupri-produced songs on The Makings of Me, "Everytime tha Beat Drop" was initially recorded for a shelved mixtape on Dupri's label, So So Def Recordings, but later included on Monica's fifth studio album.
 Monica has described song as a pure fun record without any special lyrical message but with the attempt to show "something that appears on the outside to be different from" her and that is "a real good representation" of where she is coming from and what she listened and danced to in private throughout the making of the album.
 "Everytime tha Beat Drop" contains elements of the crunk subgenre snap which, according to Monica, "originated on the West Side of Atlanta [...]
 If you listen to the sound, you'll always hear a snap somewhere in it."
 A remix version featuring rappers T.I. and Young Jeezy was released in July 2006.